Appraisal and sentencing

 Some low-value and short-term information that is not needed to document your agency’s business may be accountably destroyed without formal permission from the National Archives.
 This must be done in accordance with a normal administrative practice process (NAP).

-Our sentencing worksheet can help you sentence your agency's records.
+Our sentencing worksheet can help you sentence your agency's information assets.

 - Download the instructions for using the sentencing worksheet (PDF, 1.7 MB).